AleksandarFaraj/blocksite/README.md

 Now any active tab will be automatically closed if your regex matches its URL's **hostname**(extension works only with hostnames).
 You can check your regex on the site https://regex101.com/
 You can also use spaces and newlines inside it, they will be ignored by extension.
+Your regex have to contain at least 5 characters.

 ### Examples